curuvija/helm-charts/README.md

 List of tasks to do when publishing Helm charts:

-1. Run helm lint to check if chart is well-formed
+1. Run kube-linter to check if chart is well-formed (``kube-linter lint charts\query-exporter``) and clear all errors you can
 2. Use Polaris for static code analysis
 3. Create unit and integration tests
 4. Test helm chart deployment using Helm client